 (Source: National Cancer Institute)

-The OSUCCC – James subspecialists use genomic sequencing to analyze your bone marrow cells to determine exactly how to treat ALL.
+The OSUCCC – James specialists and subspecialists use genomic sequencing to analyze your bone marrow cells to determine exactly how to treat your specific disease.
 This test evaluates the DNA, or genetic material, in your cancer cells.
 By detecting changes (or mutations) in the cells, the experts can not only determine how to design the best personalized treatment plan to specifically target those changes, but they can also predict how well your body will respond to particular therapies.

 Immunotherapy, also sometimes called biologic therapy, boosts an ALL patient's immune system to help fight cancer.
 Substances made by the body or in a laboratory are used to direct or restore the body's natural defenses against cancer.